Transverse Extension of Partons in the Proton probed by Deeply Virtual Compton Scattering: Experimental set-up

 The data used for this analysis were recorded during four weeks in 2012 using the COMPASS set-up.
-The muon beam was centered onto a 2.5 m long liquid-hydrogen target surrounded by two concentric cylinders consisting of slats of scintillating counters, which detected recoiling protons by the time-of-flight (ToF) technique.
+The muon beam was centered onto a {2.5 m long} liquid-hydrogen target surrounded by two concentric cylinders consisting of slats of scintillating counters, which detected recoiling protons by the time-of-flight (ToF) technique.
 The first electromagnetic calorimeter (ECAL0) was placed directly downstream of the target to detect photons emitted at large polar scattering angles.
 Particles emitted through its central opening into the forward direction were measured using the open-field two-stage magnetic spectrometer.
 Each spectrometer stage comprised an electromagnetic calorimeter (ECAL1 or ECAL2), a hadron calorimeter, a muon filter for muon identification, and a variety of tracking detectors.
 A detailed description of the spectrometer can be found in Refs.~\cite{Abbon:2007pq,Abbon:2014aex,proposal}.
-The period of data taking was divided into several subperiods, between which charge and polarization of the muon beam were swapped simultaneously.
-The total integrated luminosity is 18.9\,$\text{pb}^{-1}$ for the $\mu^+$ beam with negative polarization and 23.5\,$\text{pb}^{-1}$ for the $\mu^-$ beam with positive polarization.
+The period of data taking was divided into several subperiods.
+After each subperiod, charge and polarisation of the muon beam were swapped simultaneously.
+The total integrated luminosity is 18.9\,$\text{pb}^{-1}$ for the $\mu^+$ beam with negative polarisation and 23.5\,$\text{pb}^{-1}$ for the $\mu^-$ beam with positive polarisation.